Drone insurance

 Does home insurance include drone cover?

 Your drone may be covered against being stolen or accidental damage by flood or fire under your home insurance.
-You might also be able to cover it against theft or loss while you’re out with it by adding personal possessions cover to your home insurance.

-Or you can get separate gadget insurance or specialist drone insurance – unfortunately, you can’t compare either of these types of insurance with us.
+Unfortunately, you can’t compare either of these types of insurance with us.
 If you’re considering gadget insurance, make sure you read the small print as drones can be excluded.

 Commercial drone insurance

-The best solution for hobbyists as well as commercial users may be a specialist drone insurance policy – and this needs to be fully compliant with EC785/2004 regulations.
 These are the rules laid down by the Civil Aviation Authority (CAA), the body responsible for the regulation of aviation safety in the UK.
 It also keeps a careful eye on drone use.

 What’s the best drone insurance for me?